timlok123/Final-Year-Project/README.md

 2. To back up my final year project code

 ### Contact
-Please feel free to contact me via u3577808@connect.hku.hk if you have any inquiries/ advice to my work.
+Please feel free to contact me via justintlchau@connect.hku.hk if you have any inquiries/ advice to my work.